zhifengkoh/resize_artboard/README.md

-# Resize Artboard
+## Resize Artboard

-Version 0.2

 A plugin that resizes an artboard to fit its content.

-## Usage
+### Usage

 The easy way to use Resize Artboard is by using the shortcut key.
 Select any artboard and enter:

-    ctrl+shift+z
+    CTRL + SHIFT + Z

-Alternatively, you can access the same command from the menu by navigation to
+Alternatively, you can access the same command from the menu by navigating to

     Plugins > Resize Artboard > Fit Artboard to Content

-## License
+### License & Version

+Version 0.2

-MIT
+MIT License